Trilobite Park — Chapter 6: Barrels of Doom

 They both fell silent for a while, lost in thought.

-"That engineer…" Maria said.
-"The first one I mean, not Captain Earnest.
-Did he strike you as the sort of fellow who might pull a switcheroo like this?"
+“That engineer…” Maria said.
+“The first one I mean, not Captain Earnest.
+Did she strike you as the sort of person who might pull a switcheroo like this?”

-"It'd explain a lot," Lenora said.
-"We did mention early on that we both have advanced training in hyperbolic topography, so if he was pulling something like this he'd have to do it behind our backs.
+“It’d explain a lot,” Lenora said.
+“We did mention to her that we both have advanced training in hyperbolic topography, so if she was pulling something like this she’d have to do it behind our backs.
 The rest of this set-up is weird but not sinister.
-Maybe he did arrange everything so…"
+Maybe she did arrange everything so…”

 Lenora was struck by a heavy barrel, thrown from above her.
 Consequently, she did not complete her sentence.